 Applicants must also send us a short project report which describes the inspiration, characteristics, the chosen materials, a market analysis, and any other relevant information.
-This description must be submitted in A4 format (allowed formats: .doc and .pdf) and must not exceed 2 pages, please not write your name on it but only the fantasy name/group name or a sentence, NO logo of your business please.
+This description must be submitted in A4 format (allowed formats: .doc and .pdf) and must not exceed 2 pages, please not write your name on any support but only the code (six letters or numbers) or fantasy name/group name or a sentence, NO logo of your business please.

 Applicants can illustrate their projects using other drawings or images, but they must be in the above-mentioned tables or in the description.
 It is possible to add a YouTube or Vimeo video link of the product.
 However, videos can be no longer than 30 seconds.

-On all tables and descriptions, the applicants must write a fantasy name/group name or a sentence and, depending on their category, the applicants must add the proper labels “P” or “S” on all the file names (P-sole_01 or S-12345_01 for example).
+On all tables and descriptions, the applicants must write the code or the fantasy name/group name or a sentence and, depending on their category, the applicants must add the proper labels “P” or “S” on all the file names (P-sole_01 or S-12345_01 for example).

-Entries submitted by competitors must be marked with a fantasy name or name of the group and/or a sentence.
+Entries submitted by competitors must be marked with a code or a fantasy name or name of the group and/or a sentence.

 The details of the solo designer or the group must be reported via the online submission form to Venice Design Week.
 Participants must sign the form to accept the competition terms and conditions noted on the announcement and also send in writing, the name of the group or the logo and the category (S/P) in the subject line of the email.